Fabuloski/gas_concentration_prediction/README.md

 * [Marimo Notebook](https://docs.marimo.io/)

 ## the sensor array response dataset
-we obtained the dataset of the response of sensors to mixture from experimental collaboration from Dartmouth College led by Dr. Katherine A. Mirica.
+We obtained the dataset of sensors' responses to gas mixtures (H2S + SO2) from an experimental collaboration at Dartmouth College led by Dr. Katherine A. Mirica.

 ## analysis
-we run the PCA, supervised learning, sensor importance and uncertainity quantification on the sensor array dataset using `sensor_response.py`.
+We run the PCA, supervised learning, sensor importance, and uncertainty quantification on the sensor array dataset using `sensor_response.py`.

 ## overview of directories
 - `H2S+SO2-data`: contains Microsoft Excel raw response files of sensors to different mixture concentrations [ppm]
-- `responses`: contain visualization of the response of sensors to every single experiments (ppm of gas mixture (H2S + SO2)) with the features extracted
+- `responses`: contains visualization of the response of sensors to every single experiment (ppm of gas mixture (H2S + SO2)) with the features extracted
+-  `doe (Design of Experiment)`: contains the code `design_of_mixture_expts.py` used to design the experiment space